 Brush Pen Substitute

-I have seen calligraphy masters on Instagram use all different kinds of markers and pens.
+I have seen hand lettering masters on Instagram use all different kinds of markers and pens.
 Dip pens, brush pens, Sharpies, water brushes – you name it.
 But I was more than a little skeptical when I saw people using Crayola markers for their brush lettering.
 Those are kid markers, right?

 Well, I decided to give it a shot and try modern brush lettering with the humble Crayola marker.
 And you know what?
 They are pretty awesome.
 Here’s how they stack up to Tombow Dual Brush Pens and how to use them for fantastic lettering!